 - For the egg rolls: combine all egg roll ingredients and ½ cup of the combined sauce in a large bowl and mix well with a spoon or spatula.
 You do NOT need to cook vegetables first for this recipe.

-- Spoon approximately 2-3 tablespoons of filling onto each egg roll wrapper and fold according to package directions, using a little water on your fingers to seal the edges of the wrappers as you go.
+- Spoon approximately 2-3 Tablespoons of filling onto each egg roll wrapper and fold according to package directions, using a little water on your fingers to seal the edges of the wrappers as you go.

 - Pour about 2 inches of oil in a large cast iron skillet or Dutch oven and heat oil to 375 degrees F.